tmszdmsk/arij/README.md

 Current state
 ===
 * multiple accounts support
-* presents list of first N issues assigned to logged in user
+* presents list issues assigned to logged in user
 * screen with basic informations about issue
 * allows to start work on issue with timer and log that work later